githublennard/api-interactive-brokers/README.md

 * NAME: frameworkApiIbkr.py
 * To get description and how to use, please execute in command line: " ./frameworkApiIbkr.py -h "
 ```
+**Environment to deploy**
+* Has account in TWS in order to use the API
+* Has the Client API (Trader Workstation) installed on computer
+* The Trader Workstation should be running at the moment to execute the Framework
+* This code was deploy on Linux environment on bash
+* You can run using an IDE or without use an IDE

 **Location in GitHub for Python codes to deploy the API:**
 * filesApiPython/IBJts/samples/Python/Testbed   --> This path is for files to run in IDE as PyCharm